 Philosophy & Civilization

 A pool of varied areas of scholarship is to be found amongst this section’s staff, whose interests extend to encompass subfields within philosophy and civilization studies.
-The section offers supervision expertise in graduate research in philosophy of religion, comparative religion, philosophy of science, classical Greek philosophy, metaphysics, ethics, psychology in religious literature, cultural studies and aesthetics.
+The section offers supervision expertise in graduate research in metaphysics, epistemology, ethics, philosophy of science, Islamic philosophy, Western philosophy, comparative religion, Islamic civilization, and civilization studies.